OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 ### The Final Steps of Faith

 1. Phase 1: Face Nidhogg away from party.
 2. Phase 1: When adds spawn, MT grabs one of the adds that isn't the Shadow Dragon, and OT grabs the other.
 Face both away from party.
-Kill ASAP.
 3. Phase 2: Face Nidhogg away from party.
 4. Phase 2: If marked, move towards the walls spread out.
 Will follow up with line attacks towards the center of arena.
 5. Phase 3: Same as Phase 1, with additional following mechanics.